ahrumnoh/ahrumnoh/README.md

 - 🏫 I am taking HBAP, **MBA in Business Analytics**, Data Science (Master Degree) at **Harvard Business School since JULY in 2022**

 <br>
-:: The Harvard Business Analytics Program is MBA in Business Analytics for Emerging and established global c-suite executive leaders, that is designed by the top minds in AI and data analytics and offered jointly by **three renowned Harvard schools**:
+:: The Harvard Business Analytics Program is MBA in Business Analytics for Emerging and established global c-suite executive leaders, that is designed by the top minds in AI and data analytics and offered jointly by three renowned Harvard schools
 <br>
 <br>
-🎓**Harvard Business School (HBS)**
+🎓Harvard Business School (HBS)
 <br>
-🎓**The John A. Paulson School of Engineering and Applied Sciences (SEAS)**
+🎓The John A. Paulson School of Engineering and Applied Sciences (SEAS)
 <br>
-🎓**The Faculty of Arts and Sciences (FAS)**
+🎓The Faculty of Arts and Sciences (FAS)

 <br>